NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 #### Remove last operation
 Removing the last node of the list is somewhat inconvenient.
 Although you have a reference to the tail node, you can’t chop it off without having a reference to the node before it.
 Thus, you’ll have to do an arduous traversal.

-removeLast requires you to traverse all the way down the list.
+'removeLast' requires you to traverse all the way down the list.
 This makes for an O(n) operation, which is relatively expensive.

+#### Remove after operation
+The final remove operation is removing a particular node at a particular point in the list.
+This is achieved much like insert(after:); You’ll first find the node immediately before the node you wish to remove, and then unlink it.